kevinslin/aws-reference-notes/README.md

 ## Contributing

 This project is hot off the press as of 2023-05-14.
-The plan is to make this a definite guide for ALL AWS services.
-I've limited it to three for now to make sure that the look and feel of the docs are consistent before expanding it out.

-All the notes in this project are auto-generated from [aws-doc-extractor](https://github.com/kevinslin/aws-doc-extractor) Checkout the repo for instructions on contributing.
+All the notes in this project are auto-generated from [aws-doc-extractor](https://github.com/kevinslin/aws-doc-extractor) See the repo for instructions on contributing.
+Feel free to also report any issues or feature request in this repo.

-Checkout our [roadmap](https://github.com/users/kevinslin/projects/3/views/1) to see what we're working on and submit features or feature requests.
+You can see the [roadmap](https://github.com/users/kevinslin/projects/3/views/1) to see upcoming changes.